Alfajor: In Spain

-In the Americas
+On 15 September 2004, protected geographical indication was ratified by the Consejo de agricultura y pesca de la junta de Andalucía and published in the Official Journal of the European Union as Alfajor de Medina Sidonia on 6 March 2007.
+The regulations of the Andalusian Ministry of Agriculture allow the use of only pure honey, almonds, nuts, breadcrumbs, sugar, flour and spices, such as aniseed, sesame, cilantro, cloves and cinnamon.
+These alfajores are meant to be presented in a cylindrical shape, with a minimum weight of 30 g each, and with a minimum size of about 7 cm in length and a diameter of 1.5 cm.
+Each of them will be protected with a wrapping paper, and the ends made an ornament in a spiral shape with a ribbon out of the same paper.
+Once individually wrapped, they may be packaged in wood or cardboard boxes, but never in plastic.

+In the province of Cuenca, Spain, where the alfajor is called alajú, it is made with almond, honey and figs, wrapped in a wafer.

 In the Caribbean

 In Puerto Rico, they underwent creolization, lost their almond and gained ground cassava.
 They can take varying amounts of sugar and spices.
-It's possible that Puerto Rico's most common version of this dessert (South American version with dulce de leche) reached Puerto Rico from Venezuela, but the opposite is also possible.
+It is possible that Puerto Rico's most common version of this dessert (the South American version with dulce de leche) reached Puerto Rico from Venezuela, but the opposite is also possible.
 Depending on region some add cornstarch, citrus zest, ginger and honey, filled with chocolate, vanilla cream, dulce de leche, fruit paste, or coconut.
 The filling can be mixed with almonds, sesame seeds, coconut flakes, or sprinkles.

+In South America

-Traditional "alfajores" in Argentina, Peru, Uruguay and Venezuela consist of two round, sweet biscuits made of wheat flour or corn starch joined with dulce de leche (known as "manjar blanco" in Peru and as "arequipe" in Venezuela), and optionally coated with powdered sugar.
+Traditional "alfajores" in Chile, Argentina,and Uruguay consist of two round, sweet biscuits made of wheat flour or corn starch joined with dulce de leche (known as "manjar blanco" in Peru and as "arequipe" in Venezuela), and optionally coated with powdered sugar.
 More modern "industrial" varieties in Uruguay and Argentina, are coated with dark or white chocolate (many alfajores are sold in "black" and "white" versions), or simply covered with powdered sugar.
 These are also known as a Chilean Oreo.
 One variation is called "alfajor de nieve" (snow alfajor) and has a white coating consisting of a mixture of egg whites and sugar.
 Most alfajores come packaged in aluminium foil.
 Alfajores are made in various diameters and are consumed as snacks.